 31 And immediately Jesus stretched forth his hand, and caught him, and said unto him, O thou of little faith, wherefore didst thou doubt?

 In the Lord’s mercy, He extends His hand to Peter and lifts him to safety.
 Likewise, in our desire to move close the Lord, you may declare your desire or even ask for permission to come unto HIm.
 He will lead you every step of the way.
 However, in order to actually reach Him, we must keep our eye single to Him and His glory.

 If the Lord has brought you to this point in your journey, through the LDS Church or the righteous influence of servant church leaders, count your many blessings and praise the Lord.
 Now it is up to you to decide what you will do going forward.
 A person receives everything on this path both according to the desires of their heart and the mercy of God.
-Seeking, asking and knocking is an eternal principle but also it is the expression of your desire.
+Seeking, asking and knocking are each eternal principles but also they are the expression of your desire.